A Chronicle of the

 Clarence W. Hackney

 Clarence Hackney was born in Carnoustie, Scotland in 1894 and learned to play golf as a caddy at Carnoustie.
-Before immigrating to the United States he worked as a butcher.
-His first golf position in the United States was as the assistant at the Pocono Manor Country Club from 1912 to 1914.
-Sometime in 1914 he took a job with the Atlantic City Country Club as an assistant to the two-time U.S. Open champion Johnny McDermott.
+At a young age he held the course record at Carnoustie Golf Links.
+Before immigrating to the United States he was employed as an apprentice club maker.
+His first golf position in the United States was as the assistant at the Pocono Manor Country Club in 1913.
+In 1914 he took a job with the Atlantic City Country Club as an assistant to the two-time U.S. Open champion Johnny McDermott.
 When McDermott suffered a nervous breakdown late that year and had to resign Hackney was made interim head professional.
 Soon after that the interim status was removed and Hackney stayed in that position until his death in early January of 1941.
 As the professional at Atlantic City, Hackney was a member of the Metropolitan Section when the PGA was formed in 1916.
 He became a member of the Section in late 1924 when the PGA added more Sections and all of the professionals working south of the 40th parallel in New Jersey became members of the Philadelphia Section.
 Hackney had three brothers who were also golf professionals in the U.S. James and William served several clubs in the Philadelphia Section as head professionals.
 He won the Canadian Open in 1923 and finished second in the Western Open in 1920.
 In 1921 Hackney was a member of a pre Ryder Cup Team that was defeated by a British team the week before the British Open was played.
 Hackney won two Philadelphia Section Championships, the Philadelphia Open three times and the New Jersey Open three consecutive years.
 In 1923 one week before winning the Canadian Open he won the Philadelphia Open at Pine Valley Golf Club by 13 strokes with a score of 298.
 He defeated the best pros and amateurs in the Philadelphia area along with a number of established national professionals.
 These victories were rated as PGA Tour victories based on the caliber of the players in the field.
 Hackney played in 14 U.S. Opens and 11 PGA Championships.
 He also served the Section as first vice president and tournament chairman for two years and the second vice president for one year.
 Five times he was a delegate to the PGA of America’s annual meetings from the Philadelphia Section.
 In 2013 Hackney was inducted into the Philadelphia PGA Hall of Fame.

 George M. Izett